University and College fees

 Applications are made via the Cambridge University Applicant Portal by typing ‘Yes’ to the question ‘Apply for Cambridge Scholarships’ in the Scholarships section of the on line application.

 Closing Date for Studentship Applications

-The closing date for all GRADSAF applications is the 4 January 2017.
-However, if the closing date for the course you are applying for is earlier than the 4 January, you will need to have submitted your GRADSAF application by the COURSE closing date.
+The closing date for studentship applications is either the closing date for GRADSAF applications, which is the 3rd January, or the closing date for the course to which you are applying, whichever date is the earliest.
 To find the closing dates for courses, please see the Cambridge University Graduate Admissions Course Directory page.